a black rainbow over downtown New Orleans

 known this

-was to be their fate when the hammer falls -- is it any surprise to witness the
+was to be their fate when the hammer falls - is it any surprise they are

-fight in ways which appear mad, but make all the more sense when the world is no
+fighting in ways which appear mad, but make all the more sense when the world is

-and no medicine for the last three days, until today, when the National Guard
+water, and no medicine for the last three days, until today, when the National

-drove over the bridge above them, and tossed out supplies over the side crashing
+Guard drove over the bridge above them, and tossed out supplies over the side

-down to the ground below.
-Much of the supplies were destroyed from the drop.
+crashing down to the ground below.
+Much of the supplies were destroyed from the

-Many people tried to catch the supplies to protect them before they hit the
+drop.
+Many people tried to catch the supplies to protect them before they hit

 supplies down, but any attempt to approach the police or national guard resulted